branner-courses/rhodes_goerzen_foundations_py3k/ch_3.md

 ### Closed Connections, Half-Open Connections

  * When a socket is closed, it returns an empty string.
 (Not true for non-blocking sockets.)
  * Socket can be half-closed with `shutdown()`; no further reading, but replies are still possible.
-This is often used to create a uni-directional socket.
+This is sometimes used to create a uni-directional socket.

 ## Using TCP Streams Like Files